Members: 12 (8 singles, 2 non-singles)

 Highlights: Bay window, sun deck, garden, dishwasher, garage

 Bus Line: Abbot Rd Bus Line

-Nearby Locations: Tennis Courts and Valley Park, Crunchy's (bar), Biggby Coffee Shop, Sushi-Ya, Hannah Community Center
+Nearby Locations: Valley Park and Tennis Courts, Crunchy's (bar), Biggby Coffee Shop, Hannah Community Center

 Blocks from campus: 2